Skip Navigation

 On View: Funerary Gallery 1, Martha A. and Robert S. Rubin Gallery, 3rd Floor

-Among the greatest desires of New Kingdom Egyptians was a proper burial.
-This coffin was made for the artisan Teti, a “Servant of the Great Place” who painted tombs in the Valley of the Kings.
-He paid nearly a year’s salary for a coffin of this quality.
-Five different paint colors decorate the coffin: blue, yellow, red, black, and white.
-Each color added to the cost.
-The yellow background paint with red streaks is used to imitate the gilded coffins of the wealthy.
+Among the greatest desires of Egyptians during the New Kingdom period was a proper burial.
+This coffin was made for the artisan Teti, a "Servant of the Great Palace," who painted tombs in the Valley of the Kings He paid nearly a year's salary for or such quality, with five colors used for the decoration—blue, yellow, red, black, and white.
+The yellow background with red streaks mimics the gilded coffins of the wealthy

 MEDIUM Wood, pigment